Awesome-Lovely/Awesome-Lovely/README.md

 ▄▀▄▀▄▀▄▀▄▀▄▄▀▄▀▄▀▄▀▄▀▄▄▀▄▀▄▀▄▀▄▀▄▄▀▄▀▄▀▄▀▄▀▄▄▀▄▀▄▀▄▀▄▀▄▄▀▄▀▄▀▄▀▄▀▄▄▀▄▀▄▀▄▀▄▀▄
-# <header>Hello, Awesome lovely here! go to my rentry page for more info about me!!ੈ✩‧₊˚
+# <header>Hello, Awesome lovely here! go to my straw page for more info about me!!ੈ✩‧₊˚